jac307/MediaArtTutorials/MOCAP/4_Retargeting_Blender.md

 ---

-## 🔄 Option 2: Retargeting with Auto-Rig Pro
+## Option 2: Retargeting with Auto-Rig Pro: Smart + Remap

 This option uses the **Auto-Rig Pro** add-on for Blender — a powerful tool designed to simplify rigging, animation retargeting, and character preparation for games or film.